 You can argue that the other spouse didn’t contribute as much to a certain acquisition.
 Or the two sides can also bargain and haggle.
 For instance, perhaps you’re willing to cede possession of a car in exchange for the title to a boat.

 Related Reading: An In-Depth Look At Property Division In Oregon

 Divorce also treats debt like any other piece of property.
 If it was accrued during the marriage, it is viewed as marital property.
-Financial obligations are split up based ability to pay and who is most responsible for acquiring them.
+Financial obligations are split up based on ability to pay and who is most responsible.
 If it was preexisting, however, it remains the responsibility of the spouse who picked it up in the first place.

 Knowing that Oregon is an equitable distribution state, not a community property state, is a good starting point for understanding the process.